Swansocl1/Practice-Training/README.md

-This is a sample app for the purposes and learning Git and pushing to Github
+This is a sample app for the purposes of learning Git and pushing to Github